-We have experienced and may continue to experience increased costs, including higher call center costs and disputed transaction losses, which were exacerbated by the disruption in staffing levels at our third-party call centers in the first half of 2020.
-While we have implemented cost-saving measures to offset increased costs and are otherwise working to mitigate the conditions driving our higher costs, the conditions caused by the pandemic could continue to adversely affect our business, results of operations, and financial condition in future periods.
+We have experienced increased costs, including higher disputed transaction losses, which were exacerbated by the disruption in staffing levels at our third-party call centers in the first half of 2020.
+We have implemented cost-saving measures to offset increased costs and are otherwise working to mitigate the conditions driving our higher costs.